Mark Thompson (newscaster): Radio news and talk

-Thompson hosted a daily 10 a.m.-to-noon radio show on San Francisco talk station KGO until October 6, 2022; his show ended on that station due to a sudden change in format, and he, in fact, was the final host on the format, being notified immediately before his show of the change and being notified mid- monologue to end the broadcast at approximately 10:16 a.m. that day.
+Thompson hosted a daily radio show from 10 a.m. to noon on San Francisco talk station KGO until October 6, 2022.
+The show ended when the station abruptly changed its format.
+He was informed just before going on air, and during his opening monologue he was told to end the broadcast at about 10:16 a.m. that day.

 He would promptly give a final station identification before abruptly ending his show.
 It was later moved to YouTube and thru podcast.
 The show concentrated on politics and pop culture and featured calls from listeners across the Bay Area and California.
 Thompson had originally done fill-in talk show hosting on KGO when he first worked in San Francisco as a news person.
 Thompson also regularly appears on The Tim Conway Jr. Show on KFI in Los Angeles.

 Thompson and CNN Latino anchor Elizabeth Espinosa hosted an early afternoon weekday talk program from early 2014 to late 2015.

 Television hosting and announcing

 Thompson was a regular hosting live television shows of high drama and even life and death.
 He has hosted high-profile "event" shows like Celebrity Daredevils Live (Fox) with Dennis Rodman and Angie Everhart, all the Robbie Knievel jumps since 1990 (building to building in Las Vegas, over a portion of the Grand Canyon, and over an oncoming train).

 Mark Thompson hosted a live Knievel jump during which the weather prevented the jump and Thompson was asked by the network to "fill" for the entire hour.
 Building drama about the dangerous weather conditions but without saying that Knievel would jump or would not jump, the show still registered a 25 share.

 Thompson has been a regular New Year's Eve host for Fox Television as well.
 In these shows, he has presided over everything from building implosions to musical acts.

 Thompson hosted the red carpet arrival show for the Emmy Awards on Fox Television (Sept.
 2011).
 It was his second time hosting an Emmy red carpet show.

 Thompson also hosted Hole in the Wall along with Brooke Burns for Fremantle Television.
-The show aired on Fox during 2008-2009.
+The show aired on Fox during 2008–2009.

-For three successful seasons, Thompson hosted Guinness World Records Primetime on the Fox network, and those familiar with the genre will remember him as the host of When Good Pets Go Bad and the voice of many of the edgy Fox primetime reality shows at the time.
+Thompson hosted Guinness World Records Primetime on Fox for three seasons.
+He also hosted When Good Pets Go Bad and provided voiceover work for several Fox reality shows.

 Thompson was the host of the weekly entertainment program That's So Hollywood, and was one of the primary fill-in hosts on Good Day L.A., Fox's highest rated Los Angeles morning show.